ManageIQ/manageiq-documentation/managing_providers/containers_providers/vmware_tanzu_providers.md

-# Adding a VMware Tanzu Container Provider
+# VMware Tanzu Container Provider

 After initial installation and creation of a {{ site.data.product.title_short }}
 environment you can add a VMware Tanzu Container provider.